aukspot/dles/README.md

 - [Cadgy](https://onelook.com/cadgy/) - Make valid 5-letter words by selecting one letter from each column.
 - [Lettered](https://lettered.io) - Move letter tiles on the board to spell out the hidden phrase.
+- [Lexicle](https://lexicle.com) - Guess the secret word based on its meaning.
 - [Shrinkle](https://shrinkle.org) - Remove letters and make new words until you find the hidden phrase.

 ### Card/Board Games (20)